shakes76/PatternAnalysis-2024/recognition/facebook_gnn_classification/README.md

 - Node 2: Predicted = `1` (True = `1`)
 - Node 3: Predicted = `2` (True = `2`)
 - Node 4: Predicted = `3` (True = `3`)

+### Conclusion
+The GNN model using GATConv layers was successfully trained on the Facebook Page-Page Network dataset to classify nodes based on their types.
+The key findings are as follows:

+High Accuracy: The model achieved an impressive prediction accuracy of 98.24%, which suggests strong discriminative ability.
+Training Convergence: The training and validation losses converged smoothly, indicating effective training.
+Only slight fluctuations in the losses towards the end of training suggest potential room for further learning rate optimization.
+Embeddings Visualization: The UMAP visualization of node embeddings highlights well-separated clusters, demonstrating that the GNN effectively captures the underlying relationships between nodes, particularly between different page categories.
+This clustering indicates the robustness of the learned features in differentiating between node classes.
+The combination of GAT layers, mixed precision training, and effective regularization techniques contributed to this successful result.
+The insights provided by UMAP confirm that the learned embeddings provide meaningful structure that is aligned with the graph's underlying properties.

+### Future Improvements
+Hyperparameter Tuning: Perform a grid search for optimal hyperparameters such as learning rate, dropout rate, and hidden dimension size.
+Regularization: Add L2 regularization to further reduce overfitting.
+Further Visualization: Visualize attention coefficients learned by GAT layers to gain insights into important node relationships.